sjtuytc/UnboundedNeRFPytorch/README.md

-# Large-scale Neural Radiance Fields in Pytorch
+# Unbounded Neural Radiance Fields in Pytorch

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-6-orange.svg?style=flat-square)](#contributors-)